 We wish this book had been written when we started our journey.
 Jonathan and Brad were a weekly source of inspiration and information that kept us going in the early days when we were packing our bags and slashing budgets.
 Fast forward a few years, and these guys have become authors, orators, community leaders and philanthropists.
 We highly recommend their podcast as well, and appreciate the blueprint they’ve laid out in this book for those getting their start.

-Kristy and Bryce coined one of our favorite phrases "Math that Sh*t Up".
-As a former math flunkie, I've used this phrase repeatedly to believe in myself when opening up the spreadsheets.
-It's a call for empowerment.
+Kristy Shen and Bryce Leung coined one of our favorite phrases “Math that Sh*t Up”.
+As a former math flunkie, I’ve used this phrase repeatedly to believe in myself when opening up the spreadsheets.
+It’s a call for empowerment.
 And so is this book.
-You'll be packing your bags and living abroad with a million bucks in the bank in no time.
+You’ll be packing your bags and living abroad with a million bucks in the bank in no time.

 Grant Sabatier is a passionate entrepreneur, blogger, podcaster and author, most passionate about helping others achieve financial freedom just like he did.
-He encourages readers to save, but also provides loads of valuable information on how to increase your INCOME to expedite your journey to financial freedom.
+He encourages readers to save, but also provides loads of valuable information on how to increase your income to expedite your journey to financial freedom.

 If you want the smartest way to manage money, look no further than the YNAB methodology.
 And while the execution may be a bit daunting for some, Jesse has a way of making you feel inspired and encouraged to follow his lead.

 This Eagle Creek bag is incredibly rugged and versatile.
-I've traveled the world over with this thing for nearly 5 years, and it still looks brand new.
+I’ve traveled the world over with this thing for nearly 5 years, and it still looks brand new.
 Durability in luggage is so hard to come by, that should be enough.
-But there's so much more.
+But there’s so much more.
 Every edge that takes a beating has reinforced padding.
 The wheels are rugged and fortified with a laminated exoskeleton.
 There are convenient pockets for storing small essentials(headphones, wallet and phone when going thru security).
 The zippers feel military-grade, and hold up when you are really trying to stuff that extra jacket in.
 Probably my most favorite feature is the multiple grab handles, especially the one on top.
 It makes it SO easy to grab out of the overhead compartment, the conveyor belt, or the trunk.
 And when you are traveling like crazy, these little luxuries make a huge difference.
 Lastly, it’s backed by a Lifetime Warranty.